 Histology

 Following behavioural testing, rats will receive a lethal dose of sodium pentobarbital (1 ml).
-The brains will be removed and sectioned coronally at 40 µm through the BLA and PRh.
+The brains will be removed and processed as described above for assessment of the gene changes in the BLA and PRh that are associated with second-order fear conditioning.
+A subset of animals will be used to verify the cannula placements.
+For these animals, their brains will be remained, frozen and then sectioned coronally at 40 µm through the BLA and PRh.
 Every second section will be collected on a glass slide and stained with cresyl violet.
 The location of the cannula tips will be determined under a microscope using the regional boundaries defined by Paxinos and Watson (2007; see Figures 1, 2, 8b, and 9b).
 Rats with incorrect placements or damage will be excluded from all statistical analyses.

 Procedure

-The rats will undergo the same behavioral procedures as in Experiment 1.
+The rats will undergo the same behavioural procedures as in Experiment 1.
 Immediately after tone-light pairings in stage 2, rats will receive bilateral infusions of KN62 or vehicle directly into BLA.
 Scoring and statistical analyses of freezing data will be the same as described in Experiment 1.

 Expected outcomes